 If you’ve got kids and a Netflix account this one won’t need an introduction.
 Just in case this one has skipped you by, Enola Holmes is the spunky younger sister of Conan Doyle’s original creation – but she’s got her own mystery to solve on her own, independent of her more famous brother.
 It’s a heck of a page-turner, and there are many more titles in the series following on from the Netflix-adapted first one.
 8–12

-Recommendations the Little Unity team (Ange, Bam, Briar and Hera) and words by Briar.
+Recommendations from the Little Unity team (Ange, Bam, Briar and Hera) and words by Briar.

 Little Unity can be found right next door to Unity Books Auckland on the corner of Vulcan Lane and High Street.
 They pride themselves on bringing the best of kids books from Aotearoa and beyond to the Auckland CBD.
 Alongside ‘Big Unity’, Little Unity was the 2020 recipient of the London Book Fair International Bookstore of the Year award.